natashajoann/Portfolio/_posts/2020-07-23-dont-forget-this-important-page-when-building-your-next-website.md

 &nbsp;

+### What kinds of things can you add to your 404 page—other than just a huge 404 sign?

+&nbsp;

+\- A link to your services page

+\- A good CTA that inspires them to reach out and inquire about a product or service

+\- Links to your top blog posts (maybe one with an opt-in incentive list included?)

+\- Links to popular products or upcoming events

+\- A newsletter or event signup bar

+\- Downloadable content (like, oh I don't know, a design guide that includes 404 page designs)

+&nbsp;

 Need a bit of inspiration to get your 404 page design started?&nbsp;[Click here](https://ar.pinterest.com/natasha_joann/amazing-404-page-designs/){: target="_blank" rel="noopener"} and check out this board filled to the brim with brilliant 404 page designs\!

 &nbsp;